 We focus on separable Hilbert spaces and, for the first time, we observe that depending upon what type of unbounded set is given, the generic nonexpansive mapping may or may not have a fixed point.
 Indeed, we are able to precisely classify on what sets the generic nonexpansive mapping does or does not have a fixed point.
 Since the sets where the generic nonexpansive mapping does have a fixed point exhibit the features of both bounded and possibly unbounded sets, we name them \emph{somewhat bounded} sets.
 We call all other sets totally unbounded.
 We are able to formulate this in two theorems that appear in the manuscript as Theorem~\ref{theo:sbfixed} and Theorem~\ref{theo:nofix}, respectively.

-\begin{theov} Let $C$ be a closed, convex, somewhat bounded set in a separable, infinite-dimensional Hilbert space $H$.
-Then there is a dense open set $\mathcal{R}\subset\mathcal{N}(C)$ such that every $f\in\mathcal{R}$ has a fixed point. \end{theov}
+\begin{theov} Let $C$ be a closed, convex, somewhat bounded set in a separable, infinite dimensional Hilbert space $H$.
+Then there is a dense open set $\mathcal{R}\subseteq\mathcal{N}(C)$ such that every $f\in\mathcal{R}$ has a fixed point. \end{theov}

-\begin{theov} Let $C$ be a closed, convex set in a separable, infinite-dimensional Hilbert space $H$.
-If $C$ is totally unbounded, then there is a residual set $\mathcal{R}\subset\mathcal{N}(C)$ such that every $f\in\mathcal{R}$ fails to have any fixed points. \end{theov}
+\begin{theov} Let $C$ be a closed, convex set in a separable, infinite dimensional Hilbert space $H$.
+If $C$ is totally unbounded, then there is a residual set $\mathcal{R}\subseteq\mathcal{N}(C)$ such that every $f\in\mathcal{R}$ fails to have any fixed points. \end{theov}